maci3k/sql-tasks/README.md

-# SQL - Foreign Keys and Unique Index
+# PostgreSQL - Foreign Keys and Unique Index

 ## Summary
 You starts with a simplified "online shop" schema that have `address`, `users`, `product`, `order` and `assessment` tables.
 Unfortunately, it